00/Architecture

 Margin is the goal, not GMV.

-DataGlass models true profit per SKU — net of platform commission, transaction fees, seller-funded vouchers, ad attribution, and fulfillment — and surfaces the moves that compound it.
+DataGlass models true profit per SKU — net of platform commission, transaction fees, seller-funded vouchers, ad attribution, cancellations, returns, VAT, and logistics.
 Every recommendation respects the SKU's own break-even bar, not a single account-wide ROAS target.
+Margin reconstruction at order-line granularity, returns-reserve provisioning, and probabilistic price-elasticity per SKU make the cost stack precise enough to act on.

 02 · Pillar